Welcome to Dropp!

 Fees and Limits

-Buying Something from Authorized Merchants
+Purchases from Authorized Merchants

 How to Buy Something

 An “authorized merchant” means a merchant that has been authorized by us to accept Dropp as a payment method for purchases of goods and services.
-This includes, for example, buying something online using your mobile phone through an authorized merchant’s website and selecting Dropp as your payment method at checkout, or buying something from a seller in-person by using a Dropp QR code.
+This includes, for example, buying something online using your mobile phone through an authorized merchant’s website selecting Dropp as your payment method at checkout, or buying something from a seller in-person by using a Dropp QR code.

 In order to manage risk, we may limit the payment methods available for a transaction when you buy something from an authorized merchant.